 Brown noise

-Psychoacoustically brown noise is the "softest" of the standard noise references for most people.
-High frequencies are suppressed, which is particularly valuable for people with hyperacusis, for those with ADHD (Söderlund et al., Journal of Child Psychology and Psychiatry, 2007), and for those with high-frequency tinnitus.
-Forced-choice research by Helfter and colleagues (Frontiers in Psychology, 2020) showed that among three standard noises (white, pink, brown) most participants preferred brown for long-form background, especially at night.
+Psychoacoustically, brown noise is the softest of the standard noise references for most listeners.
+High frequencies are suppressed, which is particularly valuable for people with hyperacusis, with ADHD (Söderlund et al., Journal of Child Psychology and Psychiatry, 2007), or with high-frequency tinnitus.
+Forced-choice research by Helfter and colleagues (Frontiers in Psychology, 2020) showed that among the three standard noises (white, pink, brown) most participants preferred brown for long-form background, especially at night.

-Use this track for sleep (especially for hypersensitive listeners), for long focused-work backdrops (programming, accounting), to mask neighbours with low-frequency emphasis (e.g. conversations from the room below), for people with tinnitus, and for breath-focused meditation.
-Pairs with Pink Noise, Deep Underwater, Air Conditioner.
+Use this track for sleep (especially for hypersensitive listeners), for long focused-work backdrops such as programming or accounting, to mask neighbours whose noise sits in the low end (conversations from the room below, for instance), for tinnitus, and for breath-focused meditation.
+Pairs with Pink Noise, Deep Underwater and Air Conditioner.
 One of the best sleep tracks in the collection.

 Included in Mixes